Clinton Portis: 2006

-Portis demonstrated his speed during the 2006 Washington Redskins training camp, running a 4.26 second 40-yard dash.
-Shortly following that, on August 13, 2006, Portis suffered a partially dislocated shoulder in the first quarter of a Week 1 pre-season game after tackling Cincinnati Bengals cornerback Keiwan Ratliff following a Bengals interception.
-After the injury, Portis said: "I don't know why myself or any other player of my caliber should be playing in the preseason."
-He added, "I think for the last four years I've done enough to show the world I'm going to be ready for the season."

 There was no immediate indication from the Redskins as to when Portis might return to active playing status.
 However, he returned early into Washington' game against the Minnesota Vikings, where he gained 39 yards on 10 carries with one touchdown.
-The Washington Redskins lost 16-19, the clock expiring as Washington kicker John Hall missed wide left on a field goal.
+The Washington Redskins lost 16–19, the clock expiring as Washington kicker John Hall missed wide left on a field goal.
 Portis rebounded in following weeks with 16 carries for 86 yards and 2 touchdowns against the Houston Texans, and 27 carries for 112 yards and a touchdown against the Jacksonville Jaguars.

 Nagged by injuries all season, Portis suffered another setback in the first quarter of Washington's November 12 loss to the Philadelphia Eagles.
 Portis left the game with a hand injury and was replaced by backup Ladell Betts.
 X-rays revealed that Portis broke his right hand during the game.
 He was operated on and placed on the Redskins' Injured Reserve list three days later, on November 15.

 2007

-Washington agreed to guarantee Portis' 2008-2009 and a large portion of his 2010 base salaries in March.
+Washington agreed to guarantee Portis' 2008–2009 and a large portion of his 2010 base salaries in March.
 This would equal up to $15 million in guarantees.
 Portis, also got a $9.32 million "signing bonus" upon restructuring.
 He would finish the 2007 season with 1,262 yards rushing and 11 rushing touchdowns along with 389 yards receiving.